Eco Award Namibia in Düsternbrook

 At Düsternbrook Safari Guest Farm our main source of water is a 70 meter borehole with an electric pump with a 20 minute time switch (so that the water cannot come out when anybody forgot to switch it of) and a windmill.
 Out on the farm outposts we only use windmills and dams.
 We regularly monitor and record our water usage to ensure that our consumption stays within the seasonal averages.
 Furthermore we installed a time sprinkler system which starts in the early morning hours so it reduces the amount of water lost through evaporation and also controls the overall amount used for watering.
 Moreover we cover the pool in the evening and most of the winter season due to the high evaporation.

-Waste is directly related to the increasing population and consumerism.
+Waste is directly related to the increasing population and consumer.
 Our aim is to manage waste so that the tourist and farming operation does not have a negative impact on the environment through landfill use, litter, and water or soil pollution.
 Therefore the classical formula: reduce, re-use and recycle is also applied here for many years.
 A recycling-bin system has been set up where we recycle in 6 different areas: paper, carton, cans and tins, hard plastic, soft plastic and glass, which we bring once a week to the recycling centre in Windhoek.
 Did you know that 1 recycled can gives you 3 hours of television?
 Moreover we re-use glass jars for homemade jam, envelopes are used as file dividers, all paper that has only been printed on one side is used for internal printing and most of our food waste is used as chicken feed for the employees on the farm.
 For our sewerage water we have a three chamber biological cleaning system and a French drain.
 In 2008 we added a trickling filter, to break down the ammoniac.
 Only now we can in future use the recycled water for the garden.
 Hereby we hope to have water savings between 30% to 40%.
-But with this we couldn’t reduce the costs of the power (electricity) unfortuantely.
+But with this we couldn’t reduce the costs of the power (electricity) unfortunately, as recycled water also has to be pumped.

 All conventional methods of energy production have large hidden cost to the environment, some more some less, therefore we intend to use less of conventional energy sources, using alternative sources of power that are renewable, non polluting and environmentally friendly wherever possible, but there is also a cost factor as energy from the grid is highly subsidised.
 We use energy saving light bulbs, gas cooking, windmill powered water pumps, solar heated hot water and limited outdoor lighting.
 Additionally we have no air conditioning (because the temperature is controlled by roof design), central heating and TV´s in our guestrooms.